 Chill the dough for 1 hour in the refrigerator.

-Preheat the oven to 350 degrees fahrenheit, 30 minutes before baking the cookies.
+Preheat the oven to 350 degrees F, 30 minutes before baking the cookies.

-Form 2½ oz balls of cookie dough.
+Form 2½ ounce balls of cookie dough.
 Arrange them neatly onto the baking tray and slightly flatten each one.

 Trim the dough to resemble crescent moon shapes, using a smaller ring cutter.
 Reserve any excess dough for future baking.

 Bake the formed cookies at 350 degrees F for 10 to 12 minutes.